ellawang44/Breidablik/docs/examples/ex1.rst

 About
 -----

-This example will show you how to predict a lithium abundance from an observed spectrum by using the ``Interpolate`` class in ``breidablik.interpolate.spectra``.
+This example will show you how to predict a lithium abundance from an observed spectrum by using the ``Spectra`` class in ``breidablik.interpolate.spectra``.

 Example
 -------